 Group Life Insurance came out as the second most popular employee benefit in our survey of start-up employees last year.
-This is no doubt due to the financial security and peace of mind it offers.
-Yet for employers, it’s also one of the most accessible due to its relatively low cost and the fact that you only need two employees to qualify.
+For employers, it’s one of the most accessible forms of insurance due to its relatively low cost and the fact that you only need two employees to qualify.

-Whilst generally simple to set up, there are still a few things worth knowing before springing into action and investing in a Group Life Insurance policy for employees.
+Whilst generally simple to set up, there are still a few things worth knowing before you spring into action and invest in a Group Life Insurance policy for employees.

 We’ve listed the top five need-to-knows when buying Group Life Insurance in the UK, stripping it right down to the basics.